matwilso/matwilso.github.io/_posts/gpt-sim.md

 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps them.
 Any number of other interactions for which we have trouble writing computer simulations, but for which we have, or could collect, a lot of data.

-There are many cases where such a simulator would be useful, especially in robot learning.
+Such a simulator would be incredibly useful, especially in robot learning.
 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.